Karitham/handlergen/README.md

 ## Usage

-describe the function you want
+Describe the function you want

 ```yml
 functions: